X-Illuminati/internet-of-spores/doc/server_architecture.md

 The server will not be able to accept incoming connections.

 Mitigation:
-The Node-RED flows include a periodic state-of-health message that is printed to the console.
+The [Node-RED Flows](#node-red-flows) include a periodic state-of-health message that is printed to the console.
 The provided [soh-monitor.sh](../node-red/soh-monitor.sh) script can monitor the systemd journal for these state-of-health messages and restart the Node-RED server if a timeout is exceeded.

 More details are provided above:
 * [Node-RED SOH Monitor](#node-red-soh-monitor)